EasonC13/eason.phd/content/project/SuiGPT/index.md

 ---
 title: SuiGPT
 summary: Through tailored Prompt Engineering, SuiGPT empowers GPT-4 to be proficient in the Move language, enabling it to generate corresponding Move code based on user instructions.
+SuiGPT is now ready to use at GPTutor extension.
 tags:
   - Blockchain
   - HCI